 j. grey is a Tumblr Influencer based out of Atlanta, GA.
 She enjoys learning American Sign Language, reading, traveling, and discovering new foods and recipes that are gluten-free.
 As a teenager, she aspires to become a bestselling author.
 You can find her on Tumblr @jgreyblog.

 However, I find that when I do essential food preparation at the beginning of the week, I tend to eat healthier throughout the week.
 So, to have a healthy lifestyle, I must plan.
-This way, I can portion out my meals for the rest of the week, pick it up and go.
+This way, I can portion out my meals for the rest of the week, pick them up and go.

 You know the old saying, “Fail to plan, then plan to fail?”
 I think that applies in this situation.
 If this is an area that you are struggling with, I have some tips that may be helpful to you.